aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/working-with-pages/_index.md

 Aspose.Page for .NET offers two ways of adding pages to [PsDocument](https://reference.aspose.com/page/net/aspose.page.eps/psdocument/) object.
 <br>
-Following code snippet creates 2-paged PS document by 8 steps:
+The following code snippet creates a 2-paged PS document in 8 steps:
-1. Create an output stream for resulting PS file.
+1. Create an output stream for the resulting PS file.
 2. Create [PsSaveOptions](https://reference.aspose.com/page/net/aspose.page.eps.device/pssaveoptions/) object with default options.
-3. Create 2-paged PsDocument with already created output stream and save options.
+3. Create a 2-paged PsDocument with an already created output stream and save options.
-4. Open the first page with default page size of the document (A4 in Portrait orientation).
+4. Open the first page with the default page size of the document (A4 in Portrait orientation).
 5. Close the page.
-6. Open the second page with new size.
+6. Open the second page with a new size.
 7. Close the page.
 8. Save the document.